 Learn from experienced faculty who hold terminal degrees and are experts in their field.
 Classmates who relate firsthand professional experiences will enhance the learning environment.

-And with our online educational opportunities and 150-plus Worldwide locations, students have the flexibility to learn at a campus near them or even in their own home.
+And with our online educational opportunities and a network of education facilities designed to support student advancement in the U.S. and abroad, students have the flexibility to learn at a campus near them or even in their own home.

 Each year, global businesses lose an estimated $100 billion to cybercrime.
 Some estimate that, coupled with the cost of bad data and bad decisions, this amount could be increased tenfold.
 With these dramatic financial losses comes an industry need for skilled safety assurance professionals.